A single copy of this article may be reprinted for personal, noncommercial use only.

 - Infections.
 The most common problem for people receiving peritoneal dialysis is peritonitis, an infection of the lining of the abdominal cavity (peritoneum).
 An infection can also develop at the site where the tube (catheter) is inserted to carry the cleansing fluid into and out of your abdomen.

 - Weight gain.
 The fluid used to clean your blood in peritoneal dialysis contains sugar (dextrose).
 You may take in several hundred calories each day by absorbing some of this fluid, known as dialysate.
-The extra calories can also lead to high blood sugar if you have diabetes.
+Weight gain may follow.
+The extra calories can also lead to high blood sugar especially if you have diabetes.

 - Weakening of the abdominal muscles (hernia).
 Holding fluid in your abdomen for long periods may strain your belly muscles.